Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Analysis of real data

 \section{Analysis of real data}

-We consider a dataset containing the locations of reported incidents of crime (with the exception of murders) in Chicago in 2014 which is publicly available\footnote{\url{https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2/data}}, and that has been recently studied in \cite{2016arXiv160601025B} and \cite{Gervini2016474}.
-Victims' addresses are shown at the block level only (specific locations are not identified) in order to (i) protect the privacy of victims and (ii) have a sufficient amount of data for the statistical analysis.
-The city of Chicago is represented as a two-dimensional grid $\XX=\{x_1,\ldots,x_N\}$ of size $N=27 \times 18 = 486$ of equi-spaced points $x_i = (x_i^{(1)},x_i^{(2)}) \in [1,27]\times[1,18]\subset \R^{2}$.
-For each month $1 \leq k \leq 12$ of the year 2014, the spatial locations of reported incidents of crime in Chicago are available.
-This yields to a dataset made of 12 empirical measures
+We consider a dataset of colored images representing landscapes and foliage taken during Autumn (20 images) and Winter (17 images), see Figure \ref{fig:Dataseason} for examples.
+These images, provided by \cite{olmos2004biologically}, are available at \url{http://tabby.vision.mcgill.ca/html/welcome.html}.

-where $\hat{a}_i^{(k)}$ is the relative frequency of reported crimes for month $k$ at location $x_i$.
-We denote by $n = n_{k}$ the number of reported crimes for month $k$.
-This dataset is displayed in Figure \ref{fig:Crimes_sample_month1} and \ref{fig:Crimes_sample_month2}.
-To compute the cost matrix $C$, we use the squared Euclidean distance between the spatial locations $x_i \in \R^{2}$.
+Each image is transformed into a color histogram on a three-dimensional grid (RGB colors) of size $N^3=16^3=4096$ of equi-spaced points.
+We will denote by $a_1,\ldots,a_{20}$ the autumn histograms and $w_1,\ldots,w_{17}$ the winter histograms.
+To compute the cost matrix $C$, we again use the squared Euclidean distance between the spatial integer locations $x_i \in [0; 255] ^{3}$.